python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

 environment (e.g., changing the current working directory or setting environment variables).
 Modifications to the user environment must be made within the user's current shell, and cannot be run in a separate process.
-Extensions can define hook functions to return the text of the shell statements to be executed.
+To have code run in the user's shell process, extensions can define hook functions to return the text of the shell statements to be executed.
 These *source* hooks are run after the regular hooks with the same name, and should not do any work of their own.

 The ``initialize_source()`` hook for the user scripts plugin looks for a global initialize script and causes it to be run in the current